MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Review the commit history to ensure all security fixes are properly documented.

     Verify that the commit messages clearly describe the security improvements and provide a good audit trail for future reference.

+## Clean up

+Now that you've finished the exercise, take a minute to ensure that you haven't made changes to your GitHub account or GitHub Copilot subscription that you don't want to keep.
+For example, you might want to delete the ResolveGitHubIssues repository.
+If you're using a local PC as your lab environment, you can archive or delete the local clone of the repository created for this exercise.